 The three phases of our career fulfilment programme described above are broken down into a series of meetings with preparatory work, career questionnaires and exercises completed between each meeting.

 We always invite you to talk through your situation with one of our career coaches so we can agree on the most appropriate programme to suit your needs.
-This discussion last about 30 minutes and is free of charge.
+This free consultation last about 30 minutes and is free of charge.

 We usually ask you to complete our background questionnaire and another exercise we think could be useful.
 Allow 2-4 hours to complete this preparation.